 Be mindful of directionality and duplication

-If your devices are configured to export NetFlow on both ingress and egress interfaces, you might see duplicate traffic in the Summary resources.
+If your devices are configured to export NetFlow on both ingress and egress interfaces, you might see duplicate traffic in the Summary widgets.

 Duplicate flows can occur in the following cases:

 ip flow ingressand

 ip flow egressapplied for all interfaces on a device.

 ip flow ingresson some interfaces and

 ip flow egresson other interfaces.

 - On your serial interfaces with subinterfaces, you have NetFlow export enabled on both the physical and logical interfaces.